J-Rios/TLG_AntiJoin2SpamBot/README.md

 - You can change the language that I speak, using the command /language.

-- Check /commands for get a list of all avaliable commands, and a short description of all of them.
+- Check /commands for get a list of all available commands, and a short description of all of them.

 ## List of implemented commands